 Traditionally, there is a curse on Macbeth.
 Actors and production crews perpetuate the superstition by avoiding using the play’s title, Macbeth, which is considered bad luck.
 It has to be referred to as “The Scottish Play”.
 And of course, Macbeth is considered one of Shakespeare’s most violent plays, with many Macbeth quotes relating to blood and violence.

 Genre classification: Macbeth is regarded as a tragedy.

-There are three witches, who plant the idea of murdering Duncan in Macbeth’s mind, and they lead him on to his destruction.
+There are three witches (aka ‘the weird sisters‘), who plant the idea of murdering Duncan in Macbeth’s mind, and they lead him on to his destruction.
 Their queen is Hecate.
 Other characters are the Scottish noblemen, Lennox and Ross, and the English general, Siward and his son, Young Siward.
 See a full list of Macbeth characters.

 Themes in Macbeth: The main themes in Macbeth are ambition and guilt.
 (There are many significant Macbeth ambition quotes.)
 Macbeth’s overweening ambition leads him to kill Duncan and from then on until the end of the play he suffers unendurable guilt.
 Another theme is that of appearance and reality.
 Of all Shakespeare’s characters, Macbeth has the most difficulty in distinguishing between what is real and what is not.
 Other themes of Macbeth are Nature, Manhood and Light versus Dark.